| About Tapped In®From 1997-2013, Tapped In was the online workplace of an international community of

 redesigned in 2001 as a web-based

+online community offering new features to more effectively support group work.
 Over its history, more than 50 organizations, including education agencies and institutions of

 higher education, consulted with Tapped In staff and became "tenants" in the system to meet the